-Gibb River Road - Kimbolton Road to Blina Road
+Gibb River Road Upgrade - Derby Highway to Fairfield-Leopold Downs Road

-Gibb River Road is approximately 650 kilometres in length and connects Derby to Wyndham to Kununurra.
-It provides access for numerous aboriginal communities, other remote communities, tourism, pastoralist and resource development.
+Gibb River Road is a 647 kilometre road between West and East Kimberley.
+The road is an iconic 4WD adventure route and major tourist attraction due to its rugged nature.
+It also provides access for numerous aboriginal communities, other remote communities, pastoralist and resource development.

 Scope of works